missingfaktor/akar/TUTORIAL.md

 The syntax is designed in a way that still stays true to the "first-class"/"value" spirit, at the same time making the common use cases convenient.
 The translation rules will be simple and easily tractable.

 The syntax is not here to shield users from the underlying model.
 Users are expected to know the underlying functions in order to be able to use this library effectively.

-Uses brilliant library seqex.
-You can see the grammar with `syndoc`.

 >>